 Avast: sells the data it collects from users

-Things haven't been going well for Avast lately.
-THE faces criticism for some of its business practices.
+Lately it has not been going well for Avast.
+The company is facing criticism for some of its business practices.
 It all started when Wladimir Palant gave in the light of publicity a detailed analysis of Avast browser extensions.

 He revealed that the extensions passed the browsing history information to Avast and showed that the volume of data exceeded the data the company needed to provide the security promised by its product.
 The data included the full URL of any page the user visited, the title of the page, the referer (the site the user came from), and any links from search results pages.